Third-level education in the Republic of Ireland: Undergraduate fees

-Students are required to pay a "registration fee" on entry to their courses.
-These charges cover costs such as equipment usage, administration fees and exam fees.
-Charges were €1,500 per student for the 2009/10 school year.
-These charges have been labelled as "unofficial fees", and some university heads admitted that "student registration charges are fees by any other name".
+Students are required to pay a student contribution charge.
+The charge replaced the former registration fee, which had been criticised as an unofficial fee.

-In 2011, after large annual increases, the registration fee was abolished and replaced with a "student contribution" that stood at €3,000.
-For the school year 2023/2024 students had to pay that amount plus the "student levy" of €150.
+The student contribution was reduced on a temporary basis in several budgets during the early 2020s.
+In Budget 2026, the Government announced a permanent €500 reduction in the student contribution charge, reducing the maximum annual charge from €3,000 to €2,500.
+For the 2025/26 academic year, students eligible for the Free Fees Initiative are required to pay a student contribution charge of €2,500 per year.

 Postgraduate fees

-The "Free Fees Initiative" only covers Bachelor's degrees, so postgraduate students pay fees regardless of their nationality.
-However, the amount does change depending on the country of origin, with EU fees being typically lower than those for non-EU.
+The Free Fees Initiative only covers undergraduate degrees, so postgraduate students normally pay tuition fees.
+Fee levels vary by course and institution, and EU fees are typically lower than non-EU fees.

 Further education

 Further education is vocational and technical education and training in post-compulsory education.
 Awards are offered by a multitude of bodies, both ad-hoc and statutory.
 Typical areas included are craft and trade apprenticeships, childcare, farming, retail, and tourism.
 These are typical areas of the economy that do not depend on multinational investment and recognition.
 There are many different types of further education awards, known as Post Leaving Certificates.

 The Quality and Qualifications Ireland (QQI) conferred awards in the extra-university system.
 Further education has expanded immensely in recent years helped by the institutions, and because of this the type and range of these awards have been formalised to restore confidence.
 There are a number of schemes enabling progression for holders of QQI awards to universities and institutes of technology.
 QQI awards carry points that can be used to access higher education.